A Linguistic description of Pearl Lagoon Basin Miskitu. 2021-2023.

 This project investigates if music can contribute to the acquisition of the pronunciation of a new language, including individual phonemes and suprasegmental aspects (namely stress, intonation, and rhythm).
 By comparing the impact of pronunciation instruction with and without music on L2 speech production and perception, it aims to contribute to a field of research that has not always received much attention in the literature.
 Its findings will be discussed within the framework of pedagogical approaches to pronunciation teaching and will potentially inform the effect of different pronunciation features on learners’ L2 intelligibility and comprehensibility.

+PI: Dr Karen Ludke.
 This project aims to investigate whether recent research showing strong connections between musical and language skills has had an impact on instructional practice in additional language teaching.
-An online questionnaire has been designed to provide a 6-month snapshot of the music-related practices of self-selecting modern foreign language teachers.
+An online questionnaire was designed to provide a 6-month snapshot of the music-related practices of self-selecting modern foreign language teachers.
 Questions aim to explore to what extent, and in what ways, teachers use music and songs to support learning in the classroom with different age groups and proficiency levels.
 The questions also address how teachers use musical materials with different groups (e.g., as part of a lesson, as background music to set a positive classroom tone, or both) and their recommendations for other teachers who wish to use music in their modern foreign language classrooms.

-Language learning through music and singing
+Language learning through music and singing.
+2014-Present.